 But the word ‘natural’ is unregulated in Australia (and as far as I am aware also in American and Britain), meaning it can be slapped onto any product.
 Check out these potato chips – apparently emblazoning the packet with the word NATURAL will make us think this is a healthy option.

 The word natural is meaningless.
 It doesn’t mean a food is healthy.
-Arsenic and belladonna are both natural – doesn’t mean they will be appearing on our plate any time soon.
+Arsenic and belladonna are both natural – doesn’t mean they will be appearing on my plate any time soon.

 2. Cholesterol– free